ktncode/misskey/CONTRIBUTING.sharkey.md

 Also, when you start implementation, assign yourself to the Issue (if you cannot do it yourself, ask Committer to assign you).
 By expressing your intention to work on the Issue, you can prevent conflicts in the work.

-To the Committers: you should not assign someone on it before the Final Decision.

 ### How issues are triaged

 The Committers may: